CAST-Extend/com.castsoftware.aip.datamart/README.md

 ```

 ### SRC_VIOLATIONS
-Violations for the latest snapshot of each application of  a central base
+Violations for the 2 latest snapshots of each application of a central base
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------